 - Arhoma.
 1700 Rue Ontario E, Montréal, QC H2K 1T4.
 Famous for their pistachio croissants.
 You need to try one! http://arhoma.ca/accueil/

-So the next time you’re wandering around town, treat yourself to a fluffy croissant at one of these suggested locations.
+So the next time you’re thinking of treating yourself to a fluffy croissant, try one of these tried and true locations.

 A la prochaine !